 Recognition of Dual Citizenship in the U.S.

 The United States does not formally recognize dual citizenship.
-However, it also does not taken any stand against it, either legally or politically.
+However, it also has not taken any stand against it, either legally or politically.
 Typically, no American will forfeit his or her citizenship by undertaking the responsibilities of citizenship in another country.
 This is true even if the responsibilities include traveling with a foreign passport, voting in another country's election, or running for and/or serving in public office of another country.
-In most cases, it is unimportant to the United States whether another country also claims you as a citizen.
+In most cases, it is unimportant to U.S. authorities whether another country also claims you as a citizen.